Lime0511/trivia_quiz/README.md

 2. Edit `db.php` with your local database credentials.
 3. Place all files in your web server's root directory (e.g., `htdocs` for XAMPP).
 4. Open the HTML files in your browser to use the quiz.

+## Kanban Board for Task Management
+- We used ClickUp to manage our project tasks using a Kanban board.
+The board included columns for Backlog, To Do, In Progress, Testing, and Done.
+Each iteration was broken down into small, actionable tasks, and each task was tracked as a card on the board.
+- As we progressed, tasks were moved across columns to reflect their status.
+This helped us visualise our workflow, prioritise tasks, and identify any bottlenecks early.
+The Kanban board also made it easier to collaborate and ensure nothing was overlooked.

+## Challenges:
+- Occasionally, some tasks took longer than expected and remained in In Progress or Testing for longer periods.
+However, using ClickUp’s board view made it easy to reassign or reprioritise tasks as needed.